sandeep-kale/Python-based-Client-Server-Application/README.md

 ## To run this two-tier application in EKS Cluster

-- Create namespace "Flask-network" before applying manifests.
+- Create namespace "app-network" before applying manifests.

 #### Pre-requisites:
   - an EC2 Instance (Note : If Using Ubuntu EC2 Instance instead of Amazon Linux then Make Sure to have **aws-iam-authenticator** installed.)